 What first interested me in ghosts?
 This I can tell you quite definitely.
 In my childhood I chanced to see a toy Punch and Judy set, with figures cut out in cardboard.
 One of these was The Ghost.
 I was a tall figure habited in white with an unnaturally long and narrow head, also surrounded with white, and a dismal visage.
 Upon this my conceptions of a ghost were based, and for years it permeated my dreams.

-And indeed one can find many traces of this first phantom in his stories - there are of disconcerting whites shapes several of this stories - for example, in Casting the Runes, A Neighbour's Landmark and Oh Whistle and I'll Come To You My Lad.
-And then of course there is the only tale he wrote that was set over Christmas time - The Story of a Disappearance and An Appearance, which features a sinister spectral Punch and Judy show.
+And indeed one can find many traces of this first phantom in his stories - for there are disconcerting whites shapes several of this stories - for example, in Casting the Runes, An Evening's Entertainment and Oh Whistle and I'll Come To You My Lad.
+And then, of course, there is the only tale he wrote that was set over Christmas time - The Story of a Disappearance and An Appearance, which features a sinister spectral Punch and Judy show as its centre piece.

 Now the toy theatres, with puppets constructed of paper or card, have been a popular item for many, many years.
 And it was not too much trouble to discover that histories of this particular toy have been written (and for further detail see this site).
 Hence it was quickly discovered that the toy theatre began in the early 1800s.
 Now prior to the 19th century, prints of characters from plays and dramas had been very popular, and in 1808 a printer's apprentice named John Kilby Green had the idea of taking such prints featuring a cast of characters and making them smaller so they could be cut out and made into figures.
 A penny got you a sheet in black and white which you had to colour in yourself, or tuppence a printed colour one.